 In accordance with NBMP, operational noise assessments are conducted on a quarterly basis.
-During the reporting period noise assessments were conducted in March, October, November and December.
-The timing of the monitoring was restricted due to COVID restrictions throughout the year.
+During the reporting period noise assessments were conducted in March, June, August and December.

 Attended monitoring is conducted during both day and night time periods to enable measurement of operational noise from quarry activities conducted during the Project Approval permissible hours of operation.
 Unattended monitoring is generally continuous between the device deployment and collection, measuring noise levels for all assessment periods.